 CitizenPath was created by immigration attorneys, and we guarantee that USCIS will approve your Form I-90.
 Get started for free.
 You won't have to pay until you are completely finished.

 Tip: It only takes about 15 minutes to renew a green card on CitizenPath.com.
 If you don’t finish, you can can save your progress and resume later.

 Gather Documents and Mail with Form I-90

 You will also need to gather specific documents and your payment to submit with Form I-90.
 If you downloaded the form from USCIS, be sure to download the instructions as well.
 The instructions will detail the documents that should accompany your green card replacement.
 If you use CitizenPath, the filing instructions will provide a simple check list of documents for you to include.
-Regardless of which method you use, you will need to send in a $450 payment for green card renewal.
-In some cases, the fee for green card replacement is waived.
-See the pricing tab on the CitizenPath I-90 page for details.
+Regardless of which method you use, you will generally need to send in the USCIS filing fee as well.

 Attend Your Biometrics Appointment

 Although you may travel during the renewal/replacement process, it is very important that you attend your biometrics appointment.
 Approximately 3 to 5 weeks after filing Form I-90, USCIS will mail you an appointment notice to attend a biometrics appointment at an Application Support Center near you.
 Take your appointment letter and any other items listed in the letter (especially some form of photo identification).
 The biometrics appointment includes of fingerprinting and taking your photo for your green card.